 Earlier this morning, following some confusion, UK Housing Minister Robert Jenrick confirmed that builders can carry on working, but only where absolutely necessary and must practice social distancing.
 Plumbers are also allowed to visit homes but must not be in the same room as the people living in the house at any one time.

 The government guidance on this remains brief.
-If you’d like to read their full advice, you can find it here.

 The spread of COVID-19 in the UK, and the government measures to tackle it, are fast-paced and ever-changing.
 We understand that this can be overwhelming for many business owners as we face a time of unprecedented change.